lucasfr/chhabra-jensen/README.md

 # Chhabra-Jensen

-Multifractal analysis in Matlab based on the Chhabra-Jensen method.
+Multifractal analysis based on the Chhabra-Jensen method.

 :warning: Please, use the following article for references: